MicrosoftDocs/azure-docs/articles/iot-dps/quick-setup-auto-provision.md

 2. *Search the Marketplace* for **Device provisioning service**.
 Select **IoT Device Provisioning Service (preview)** and click the **Create** button.

 3. **Name** your DPS tenant.
-Select the subscription that would be used for this tenant and name a new or existing resource group.
+Select the subscription that would be used for this tenant, and name a new or existing resource group.
 Select the location.
 When complete, click **Create**.

     ![Enter basic information about your DPS tenant in the portal blade](./media/quick-setup-auto-provision/create-iot-dps-portal.png)